Automated Airspace Authorisations Trial

 Remote Pilots can plan their mission as normal.
 That is, they simply draw where they intend to fly and complete all required fields as normal.

-Please note CASA's automated authorisation only supports one (1) flight area per request.
+Please note CASA's authorisation system only supports one (1) flight area per request.
 If your mission plan includes multiple flight areas you will need to split them into separate missions and submit requests for each.

-Where automated authorisations are available a hexagonal grid will be visible on the map.
-The maximum height is listed in each hexagon to assist with planning.
+The maximum height is listed in each hexagon to assist with planning, with the exception of R405A and R405B Sydney locations (explained below).
 Once complete they submit the mission for approval by the Chief Remote Pilot.

 planning

 Submitting a mission for approval WILL NOT automatically authorise your flight.
-The authorisation process MUST be carried out by the Chief Remote Pilot as part of their approval process.
+The authorisation process must be carried out by the Chief Remote Pilot as part of their approval process.

-Once the plan has been submitted for approval to the Chief Remote Pilot a panel will appear in the approval screen named CASA Automated Authorisation.
+Once the plan has been submitted for approval to the Chief Remote Pilot, a panel will appear in the approval screen named CASA Automated Authorisation.

 4-2 To initiate the process, click Request Authorisation in this panel.